 Serving Suggestions

 Use the reheated meat in one of your favorite pork recipes.
-Use it as a filling for sandwiches, pork casserole, tamales, pork tacos, or BBQ platters.
+Use it as a filling for sandwiches, in this Pulled Pork Tater Tot Casserole, tamales, Pulled Pork Tacos, or BBQ platters.
 You could also toss some into your favorite soup like this Winter Pork Stew or salad.

 Frequently Asked Questions